 -

-Sharing ATE enforcement locations: The City has already been posting our ATE locations on reddeer.ca/ATE for years.
-To meet new guidelines, we have added social media to our advertising strategy, alongside our practice of issuing monthly media releases to local outlets.
-To find out the monthly ATE locations, follow @cityofreddeer on Twitter/X or visit this page.
+Sharing ATE enforcement locations: The City has already been posting our ATE locations on reddeer.ca/ATE for years, alongside issuing monthly media releases to local outlets.
+We also started posting our locations on Twitter/X. Follow @cityofreddeer on Twitter/X or visit this page.

 - Posting annual reports: The City posts the annual ATE program report here: 2023 Red Deer Automated Traffic Enforcement Report (pdf).